elixir-wallaby/wallaby/README.md

 end
 ```

-Read on to see what else Wallaby can do or check out of the [Official Documentation](https://hexdocs.pm/wallaby).
+Read on to see what else Wallaby can do or check out the [Official Documentation](https://hexdocs.pm/wallaby).

 ## Setup